MI-SLAM: Magnetic Inertial SLAM Systems: Experimental Results

 \section{Experimental Results}

-To evaluate the performance of the proposed loosely-coupled and tightly-coupled \gls{imslam} systems, we conducted experiments in an indoor environment using a custom-built sensor array, see Fig.~\ref{fig: sensor board}.
-The sensor array is equipped with an IMU, a barometer, and an array of magnetometers.
+To evaluate the performance of the proposed loosely coupled and tightly coupled \gls{imslam} systems, we conducted experiments in an indoor environment using a custom-built sensor array, see Fig.~\ref{fig: sensor board}.
+The sensor array is equipped with an IMU, a barometer, and 30 magnetometers.

 In each experiment, a person carried the sensor array and started moving in a room equipped with a motion capture system for several tens of seconds.
 The person then walked out of the room and explored the surrounding area for several minutes before returning to the room.
 In total, three types of trajectories were recorded: a trajectory with long straight segments, a trajectory with square loops, and a trajectory with spiral upward segments (climbing a spiral staircase).
-The characteristics of the datasets are summarized in TABLE~\ref{T: dataset info}.
+They are named Long Corridor (LC), Corridor (C), and Spiral Staircase (SS).
+The characteristics of these datasets are summarized in TABLE~\ref{T: dataset info}.

 The \gls{imu} and magnetometers were sampled at 100 Hz, while the barometer was sampled at 10 Hz.
-When available, the motion capture system provided ground truth poses at 100~Hz.
-In the loosely-coupled IM-SLAM system, the odometry data was internally computed at $5$~Hz ($K\!=\!20$).
-In the tightly-coupled SLAM system, the magnetic field model switching time was set to 1 second ($D\!=\!100$), the length scale of the approximated \gls{gp} model $l_{\text{SE}}$ was set to 0.7 meters.
-More details about the parameter settings can be found in the code repository.
+When available, the motion capture system provided ground truth poses at 100 Hz.
+In the loosely coupled IM-SLAM system, the odometry data were internally computed every second ($K\!=\!100$).
+In the tightly coupled SLAM system, the magnetic field model switching time was set to 1 second ($D\!=\!100$), the length scale of the approximated \gls{gp} model $l_{\text{SE}}$ was set to 0.7 to 1 meter depending on the datasets.
+The choice of $D$ and $K$ was based on experimental results.
+Too large a value would cause \gls{slam} systems to degrade to \gls{mains}, while too small a value would cause the filter to diverge.
+A study on the effect of model switching time is conducted in Section~\ref{sub: model switching time}.

-The standard error-state \gls{ekf} is used in all systems for state estimation; interested reader are referred to \cite{Joan2017Quaternion} for details.